hkuperman42/MPPI-CPU/README.md

-# mppi-cpu
+# MPPI-CPU
-A CPU implementation of Model Predictive Path Integral Control in Python
+A CPU implementation of Model Predictive Path Integral Control in Python.
+I'm pretty much done with version control, we're just throwing this here for posterity